Structural Sign Herdability in Temporally Switching Networks with Fixed Topology: Structural Sign Herdability over Fixed Temporal Topologies

-\begin{eg} Consider the digraph shown in Fig.~\ref{last full}\subref{final1}.
+Necessity: Consider a temporally switching digraph containing a signed dilation or layer dilation that is \(\mathcal{SS}\) herdable.
+From Lemma~\ref{SLG} and Sections~\ref{SD para} and \ref{Lyr para}, the entries corresponding to the signed and layer dilations induce non-negatively linearly dependent rows in the controllability matrix.
+Consequently, during the first snapshot, only a subset of the nodes in the layer associated with these dilations are herdable, whereas the nodes corresponding to such dependencies are not herdable.

+By Proposition~\ref{test for H}, a digraph is herdable only if no two rows of the controllability matrix associated with the temporally switching network are non-negatively linearly dependent.
+Furthermore, as shown in Section~\ref{Sec:3}, a temporally switching digraph with identical edge weights across all snapshots does not improve herdability.
+Therefore, in order to eliminate the nonnegative linear dependence among the rows, there must exist a different parametric realization of \((\mathcal{A}_i,\mathcal{B})\) such that the unmatched nodes in the \(i^{\text{th}}\) snapshot become path-sign-matched in subsequent snapshots.
+This results in distinct realizations in the snapshots following the \(i^{\text{th}}\) snapshot, with the system evolution governed by \(\prod_{k=i+1}^{p} e^{\mathcal{A}_kT_k},\).
+Hence, the proof follows.

+\end{proof} \begin{proposition} Consider the digraph \(\mathcal{G}_T(\mathcal{A}_i,\mathcal{B})\) associated with the linear temporally switching network described by \eqref{sys1}.
+Let \(\mathcal{G}_{s(1)}\) and \(\mathcal{G}_{s(2)}\) denote the signed layered graphs associated with \((\mathcal{A}_1,\mathcal{B})\) and \((\mathcal{A}_2,\mathcal{B})\) over the intervals \([t_0,t_1)\) and \([t_1,t_2]\), respectively.
+The system in \eqref{sys1} is \(\mathcal{SS}\) herdable within two snapshots if and only if the second snapshot corresponds to a distinct realization belonging to the same class of structured matrices and possessing the same topology and sign pattern as the first snapshot. \end{proposition} \begin{proof} The proof follows along the same lines as that of Theorem~\ref{min snap}. \end{proof} \begin{eg} Consider the digraph shown in Fig.~\ref{last full}(\subref{final1}).
 Without loss of generality, assume that all edge weights in the first snapshot are identical, so that every nonzero entry of $\mathcal{A}_1$ shares the sign pattern indicated by the digraph.
 Since node~5 has both a positive and a negative walk of length~3, any parametric realization of $\mathcal{A}_1$ yields a zero row for node~5 in the portion of the controllability matrix corresponding to the first snapshot.

-However, by adopting a different realization as described in Lemma~\ref{realiz}, the sign-matched nodes become herdable under that realization.
-In particular, since both walks contributing to the positive and negative paths of node~5 are matched, selecting either one and applying Lemma~\ref{realiz} ensures that the node becomes herdable in the second snapshot.
-Consequently, all nodes that are not path sign–matched in the first snapshot become matched in the second.
+However, by adopting a different realization, the sign-matched nodes become herdable under that realization.
+In particular, since both walks contributing to the positive and negative paths of node~5 are matched, selecting either one and applying a different realization ensures that the node becomes herdable in the second snapshot.
+Consequently, all nodes that are not path-sign–matched in the first snapshot become matched in the second.
 Therefore, the system is $\mathcal{SS}$ herdable by the end of the second snapshot.

 \end{eg}